 It’s a reasonable consideration for someone who has built up a significant amount of savings.
 As many people keep their money and investments at a single financial institution, exceeding $100,000 can happen.

 So, I thought I’d shed a little light on the topic.
-While the CDIC coverage limit might be $100,000, this applies to seven different coverage categories, which means you could have up to $700,000 of protected deposits at a single financial institution (or more, if you have multiple joint accounts for example).
+While the CDIC coverage limit might be $100,000, this applies to eight different coverage categories, which means you could have up to $700,000 of protected deposits at a single financial institution (or more, if you have multiple joint accounts for example).
 Maximizing your CDIC limit is easy once you understand how it all works.

 What does CDIC insurance cover?

 First off, it’s important to note that your financial institution must be a CDIC member for your money to qualify for CDIC coverage.
 You’ll know that you bank with a CDIC member if you see the purple logo posted on your financial intuition’s banking app, online banking website or automated banking machines, or displayed on the door of your financial institution branch.
 Assuming that’s the case, the following is covered:

 - Chequing and Savings accounts (including high-interest savings accounts)

 - Term deposits including Guaranteed Investment Certificates (GICs) (no term limits)

 As you can see, the Canada Deposit Insurance Corporation covers anything that’s cash based.
 That means investment products such as bonds, stocks, mutual funds, cryptocurrencies, and exchange traded funds aren’t covered.
 It’s also worth noting that CDIC no longer covers travellers’ cheques.

 What does CDIC cover?